Gongsta/Motional/README.md

 Pitch:
 - The mouth playing is also a way to gamify practice.
 Certain people with disabilities need to practice exercising certain muscles such as their mouths.
 So this is a really good way to get people to practice.

+Icons used are from [Material Design by Google](https://fonts.google.com/icons).

 TODO:
 - Add jumping with pose